FlowX: Towards Explainable Graph Neural Networks via Message Flows: Experimental Studies

 \subsubsection{Baselines}

-With the trained graph models, we quantitatively and qualitatively compare our FlowX with eight baselines, including GradCAM~\cite{pope2019explainability}, DeepLIFT~\cite{deeplift}, GNNExplainer~\cite{gnnexplainer}, PGExplainer~\cite{pgexplainer}, PGMExplainer~\cite{vu2020pgm}, SubgraphX~\cite{yuan2021explainability}, GNN-GI~\cite{gnnlrp}, GNN-LRP~\cite{gnnlrp}.
-Note that since these methods cannot be directly compared, we set the explanation target to graph edges for fair comparisons that the explanations are converted to edge importance scores if needed.
-Please understand that there are other great methods like GraphSVX~\cite{duval2021graphsvx}, Gem~\cite{lin2021generative} that cannot be fairly compared (we tried, but they performed not good due to the experiment settings), so they are not included, but we believe that the our experiments are enough to demonstrate the effectiveness of our FlowX.
-More implementation details about explanation methods setting and GNN models can be found in the Appendix~\ref{app:training}.
+With the trained graph models, we quantitatively and qualitatively compare our methods with ten baselines.
+Specifically, we provide a justification for the choice of baselines as follows.
+We adopt GradCAM~\cite{pope2019explainability} and DeepLIFT~\cite{deeplift} as traditional explanation baselines; GNNExplainer~\cite{gnnexplainer}, PGExplainer~\cite{pgexplainer}, PGMExplainer~\cite{vu2020pgm}, and SubgraphX~\cite{yuan2021explainability} as pioneer GNN explanation baselines.
+Since GNN-GI and GNN-LRP~\cite{gnnlrp} can be considered as special cases of our flow modeling~\ref{sec:causal}, they serve as flow-based explanation baselines.
+Considering recent new techniques, we employ RC-Explainer~\cite{wang2022reinforced} as our causal baseline and VGIB~\cite{yu2022improving} as an information bottleneck baseline.
+Since these baselines have different explanation targets, we set the explanation target to graph edges for fair comparisons, \ie, the explanations of different methods are converted to edge importance scores if needed.
+It is critical to note that GraphSVX~\cite{duval2021graphsvx} focuses on explanations of node and node features, where node feature explanations are out of the scope of our work.
+In addition to the loss of node feature explanations, converting its node explanations to edge explanations introduces another level of information loss, rendering the comparisons hard to be fair.
+Furthermore, if we consider an edge-based Shapley value method, because of the additive property of the Shapley method, edge-based Shapley values can be equivalent to the summations of finer-grained Shapley values (naive flow sampling scores), leading to an uninterest comparison when comparing under edge-based settings.
+More implementation details about explanation methods setting and GNN models can be found in the supplementary material~2.2.
 We used the datasets and implementations of the comparing algorithms in the DIG library~\cite{dig}.
-We will release our code after the anonymous review period.